 The Clinic continues to support cities and organizations developing innovative programs to advance climate change mitigation and adaptations goals.
 Examples of ongoing projects include:

-- Reducing Greenhouse Gas Emissions from the Building Sector: Advancing the Clinic’s work on strategies for Massachusetts municipalities to reduce greenhouse gas emissions from both new and existing buildings of all sizes, including by delving into implementation issues raised by the Clinic’s model ordinance, such as mechanisms to protect affordable housing and low-income residents and the appropriate use and contours of carbon offset projects.
-Cities and towns interested in exploring net zero building programs are welcome to contact the Clinic to discuss the issue.
+- Reducing Greenhouse Gas Emissions from the Building Sector: Advancing the Clinic’s work on strategies for Massachusetts municipalities to address greenhouse gas emissions from both new and existing buildings of all sizes, including by delving into implementation issues raised by the Clinic’s model ordinance.
+This work includes developing new programs and analyzing municipal proposals for consistency with state laws and policies.
+Cities and towns interested in exploring net zero building and related programs are welcome to contact the Clinic to discuss the issue.

-- Developing zoning tools that advance climate change mitigation and adaptation goals while protecting and improving the health and resilience of residents and environmental justice communities.
+- Zoning and Environmental Justice: Developing zoning tools that advance climate change mitigation and adaptation goals while protecting and improving the health and resilience of residents and environmental justice communities.
 Drawing lessons from zoning initiatives across the country, Clinic students will draft ordinances and outline policy and legal support for the proposals.

 Lead in Drinking Water: Over several semesters, the Clinic has worked on developing strategies for reducing exposure to lead in drinking water.
 Clinic students previously drafted white papers on identifying best practices for water sampling protocols and on the authority of water utilities in 13 key states to use ratepayer funds to pay for complete lead service line replacements.
-In February 2020, the Clinic submitted comments focused on the health equity, environmental justice, and civil rights aspects of the EPA’s proposed revisions to its Lead and Copper Rule, the primary federal regulation addressing lead in drinking water.
+In February 2020, the Clinic submitted comments focused on the health equity, environmental justice, and civil rights aspects of the EPA’s proposed revisions to its Lead and Copper Rule (LCR), the primary federal regulation addressing lead in drinking water.
 This year, the Clinic is working with partners at the Environmental Defense Fund (EDF) to explore strategies for addressing discriminatory lead service line replacement practices under Title VI of the Civil Rights Act of 1964.

 Externships: In addition to the work that students perform under the direct supervision of Clinic faculty and staff, some students work off-campus in the offices of federal, state, or local government agencies or with non-profit environmental groups.
-Placements include the U.S. Department of Justice – Environment and Natural Resources Division, U.S. Department of Interior – Office of the Solicitor, the Massachusetts Attorney General’s Environmental Crimes Strike Force, Conservation Law Foundation, the Clean Air Task Force, and the Environmental Defense Fund, and Alternatives for Community and Environment (ACE).
+Placements include the U.S. Department of Justice – Environment and Natural Resources Division, U.S. Department of Interior – Office of the Solicitor, the Massachusetts Attorney General’s Environmental Crimes Strike Force, Oceana, Conservation Law Foundation, the Clean Air Task Force, the Environmental Defense Fund, and Alternatives for Community and Environment (ACE).